zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 [Online Example (EF Core)](https://dotnetfiddle.net/2eVfFT) | [Online Example (EF6)](https://dotnetfiddle.net/bNektu)

-If you want to insert entities in EF Core even faster, you can use the [BulkInsertOptimized](/bulk-insert-optimized) method.
-The major difference between the two methods is:
+If you want to insert entities even faster, you can use the [BulkInsertOptimized](/bulk-insert-optimized) method.
+Here’s the key difference between both methods:

-- **BulkInsert:** By default, `AutoMapOutputDirection = true`, so it returns values like the identity value.
-This requires additional logic and can result in a less optimized SQL statement.
+* **BulkInsert:** `AutoMapOutputDirection = true` by default.
+It returns values like identity keys but can generate slightly less optimized SQL.
-- **BulkInsertOptimized:** By default, `AutoMapOutputDirection = false`, so it does not return any values unless you explicitly specify otherwise.
+* **BulkInsertOptimized:** `AutoMapOutputDirection = false` by default.
+It skips return values for maximum speed, unless you explicitly ask for them.

 ## 🔑 Key Benefits

-One of the main reasons people use our Bulk Insert with Entity Framework is for its performance and reduced memory usage.
-Another key reason is its flexibility, with hundreds of supported options — which we’ll explore later.
+One of the main reasons developers choose **EF Core Bulk Insert** from **Entity Framework Extensions** is the **performance** and **low memory usage**.
+Another big reason?
+Its **flexibility** — with **hundreds of supported options** (we’ll explore some of them later).

-- ✅ **Extremely fast insert:** Insert millions of rows in seconds instead of minutes.
+* ✅ **Extremely fast inserts** — Insert millions of rows in seconds instead of minutes.
-- ✅ **Memory-efficient:** Keep your memory usage low, even with large datasets.
+* ✅ **Memory-efficient** — Keep memory usage low, even when working with huge datasets.
-- ✅ **Flexible with hundreds of options:** Customize the behavior to fit your exact needs.
+* ✅ **Highly flexible** — Customize the behavior with hundreds of options to match your exact needs.

-## 🔍 What is supported?
+## 🔍 What is Supported?

-Our library supports all the common scenarios — and almost everything you can do with EF Core and EF6!
+The `BulkInsert` method from **Entity Framework Extensions** supports all the common scenarios in EF Core — and nearly everything you can do with EF Core and EF6!

-- ✅ The latest Entity Framework Core version: EF Core 9
+* ✅ The latest EF Core version: **EF Core 9**
-- ✅ All previous EF Core versions: EF Core 2 to 8
+* ✅ All previous EF Core versions: **EF Core 2 to 8**
-- ✅ All Entity Framework versions: EF6, EF5, EF4, and EF Classic
+* ✅ All Entity Framework versions: **EF6, EF5, EF4, and EF Classic**
-- ✅ All major database providers: SQL Server, SQL Azure, PostgreSQL, MySQL, MariaDB, SQLite, and Oracle
+* ✅ All major database providers: **SQL Server, SQL Azure, PostgreSQL, MySQL, MariaDB, SQLite, and Oracle**
-- ✅ All inheritance mapping strategies: TPC, TPH, and TPT
+* ✅ All inheritance strategies: **TPC, TPH, and TPT**
-- ✅ Complex types / owned entity types
+* ✅ **Complex types** / **Owned entity types**
-- ✅ Enums
+* ✅ **Enums**
-- ✅ Value converters (EF Core)
+* ✅ **Value converters** (EF Core)
-- ✅ And much more — even shadow properties!
+* ✅ And much more — even **shadow properties**!

-## 🚀 Performance Comparison
+## 🚀 Performance Comparison (SaveChanges vs Bulk Insert)

-A very popular search on Google is **"Fastest way to Bulk Insert in EF Core"**—and that’s exactly what our library delivers!
+A very popular search on Google is **"Fastest way to Bulk Insert in EF Core"**—and that’s exactly what our `BulkInsert` method in Entity Framework Extensions delivers!

 Don't just take our word for it or blindly trust what we say.
 Instead, try it yourself using our online benchmark and see the results with a single click!

-### EF Core vs EFE
+### EF Core vs Entity Framework Extensions

 The `SaveChanges` method in EF Core is much faster than it was back in the EF6 days when inserting data.
 Why the improvement?
-The EF Core team introduced a new approach using a `MERGE` statement with a `RETURNING` clause—similar to the one we’ve been using for SQL Server since 2014.
+The EF Core team introduced a new approach using a `MERGE` statement with a `RETURNING` clause—similar to the one we’ve been using in Entity Framework Extensions for SQL Server since 2014.
 So yes, we were already doing something right!

-Even with this new strategy, our library is still faster.
+Even with this new strategy, our Entity Framework Extensions library is still faster.
 That’s because we use `SqlBulkCopy` and have deeply optimized how data is handled behind the scenes.
 In fact, the performance gap becomes even more noticeable when your entities have more than just a few properties.
 If your entity only has 2 or 3 properties—like a very simple `Customer` with just `Id`, `Name`, and `Email`—the difference might seem smaller.
 But once you deal with real-world entities containing 10, 15, or more properties, **our optimized approach truly shines**.

 | Operation                           | 1,000 Entities | 2,000 Entities | 5,000 Entities |